Why are you called the Wild Plum Center?

 Doesn’t Head Start / Early Head Start provide all the funding and supplies you need?

 Under our Head Start and Early Head Start grants, WPC receives approximately 80% of the funding needed to operate our Head Start classrooms and Early Head Start programming.
-WPC's Head Start and Early Head Start grants require us to generate matching funds totaling nearly $400,000 per year.
-Further, while based on the Head Start model, Head Start funding does not cover any services or supplies needed for WPC’s two Meeker Center classrooms.
+WPC’s Head Start and Early Head Start grants require us to generate matching funds totaling nearly $600,000 per year.

 How much does it cost for a child to attend/ participate in WPC programming?